 What to do at Lake Molveno

-Lake Molveno, with its crystal-clear waters gathered from the peaks of the Brenta and the slopes of the Paganella, offers water sports enthusiasts the opportunity to plough through its waves on board a windsurf, canoe, sailboat, rowing boat or pedal boat.
+Lake Molveno, with its crystal-clear waters fed by the Brenta peaks and the slopes of the Paganella, offers water‑sports enthusiasts the chance to enjoy windsurfing, canoeing, sailing, rowing and pedal boats.

-Families will find a real lido in the mountains with 12 hectares of beach, lawns and mini-golf for children, the Acqua Park with slides and water games, the mini-club and the pump truck with skill area, for kids learning to ride a mountain bike.
+Families will find a true mountain lido with 12 hectares of beach, lawns and mini‑golf for children, the Acqua Park with slides and water games, a mini‑club and a pump track with a skill area for young mountain‑bike learners.

-With the Panoramic Cable Car, open from May to October, it is possible to go up to the Pradel Plateau, where you can enjoy a beautiful view of the lake and a starting point for various hikes in the Brenta Dolomites.
+With the Panoramic Cable Car, open from May to October, you can reach the Pradel Plateau, a starting point for numerous hikes in the Brenta Dolomites and a stunning viewpoint over the lake.

-Finally, about ten minutes' drive from Lake Molveno is the Spormaggiore Wildlife Park.
+About ten minutes by car from Lake Molveno lies the Spormaggiore Wildlife Park.

 Tour of Lake Molveno

-A beautiful walk, which you can also try by bike, of 11 km (about two hours) around Lake Molveno.
-It starts from the campsite in the direction of Ponte Romano and the Fortini di Napoleone (Napoleon's forts) where the hut of the same name stands, and then continues to the end of the western side of the lake to take the panoramic path along the eastern shore.
-Return to Molveno via the Re dei Belgians path and the Bior bridge.
+A beautiful 11‑km walk (about two hours), also suitable for cycling, circles Lake Molveno.
+The route starts from the campsite towards the Ponte Romano and the Fortini di Napoleone, then continues along the western shore before joining the panoramic path on the eastern side.
+The return to Molveno follows the Re dei Belgi trail and the Bior bridge.